-A diagnosis is usually made when the obvious causes for symptoms—specifically, infections by viruses and bacteria—are ruled out.
+A diagnosis is usually made when more common causes of the symptoms are ruled out.
+These causes include infections caused by viruses and bacteria.

 Your doctor will first want to review your symptoms and medical history.
-Then, he or she may also perform a physical examination and take a urine sample.
-Your doctor may also decide to take a blood sample or perform an ultrasound on the pelvic region.
+They may also perform a physical examination and take a urine sample.
+Your doctor may decide to take a blood sample or perform an ultrasound on your pelvic region.

-If initial, straightforward treatments prove unsuccessful, your doctor may need to use a scope to get a view of the urethra’s interior.
+If the first few treatments don’t work, your doctor may need to use a scope to view the inside of your urethra.

-Your doctor may ask you to stop using products or engaging in activities that can irritate the urethra, such as scented soaps or long bike rides.
+Your doctor may ask you to stop using products or doing activities that can irritate your urethra, such as using scented soaps or going on long bike rides.

-In some cases, your doctor may decide to widen the urethra by performing surgery or by using dilators.
-This is done only if the symptoms are thought to be due to constriction of the urethra.
-Constriction can occur due to injury, inflammation, and the development of scar tissue.
+In some cases, your doctor may need to widen your urethra by performing surgery or using dilators.
+Surgery is done only if the symptoms are thought to be due to constriction of the urethra.
+Constriction can occur due to injury, inflammation, and scar tissue.

-Those who have had this condition in the past can take several measures to help ensure it doesn’t recur in the future:
+If you’ve had this condition in the past, you can take these steps to help ensure it doesn’t happen again in the future:

 - Avoid products known to irritate the urethra.

-- Get tested and treated promptly if you suspect or know you have a sexually transmitted infection.
+- Get tested and treated promptly if you suspect or know you have an STI.

-- Make an effort to urinate as soon as possible after engaging in sexual intercourse.
+- Make an effort to urinate as soon as possible after sexual intercourse.

-- Wipe the genital area using a front to back motion.
+- Wipe your genital area using a front-to-back motion.

-- Avoid jeans and/or pantyhose that are overly tight.
+- Avoid wearing jeans and pantyhose that are too tight.